Oh, you want more?

 The famous Wiener Schnitzel even bears the city’s name (Wiener is German for Viennese).
 Though, to be fair, the dish likely originated elsewhere.

-Traditionally, a Schnitzel is fried escalope of veal coated in eggs, flour and breadcrumbs, but most restaurants and homes use pork or poultry instead.
+Traditionally, a Schnitzel consists of fried escalope of veal coated in eggs, flour and breadcrumbs, but most restaurants and homes use pork instead with poultry another option.
 Often served with a slice of lemon which doubles as the side salad.
-(More on the Schnitzel)

 Sometimes knowing the literal meaning of a dish fails to add to the appeal.
 Kraut is white cabbage; fleckerln are tiny pasta squares.
 Put them together and you get…Krautfleckerl.